Margaret Hale: Biography

-Margaret Hale is nineteen years old and before she was 10, lived in Helstone in Hampshire, in the south of England, with her parents—Richard, a Anglican minister, and Maria—and older brother, Frederick.
-When she was nine years old, Margaret was sent to live in London with her aunt, Mrs Shaw, and cousin.
-Edith and Margaret were the same age, and became fast friends.
+Margaret Hale is nineteen years old and before she was 10, lived in Helstone in Hampshire, in the south of England, with her parents—Richard, an Anglican minister, and Maria—and older brother, Frederick.
+When she was nine years old, Margaret was sent to live in London with her aunt, Mrs. Shaw, and her cousin, Edith.
+Edith and Margaret were the same age and became fast friends.

 Frederick, meanwhile, joined the Royal Navy.
 Once at sea, he took part in a mutiny against his cruel captain.
 The Hales realized that Frederick, branded a traitor, would be hanged if he ever returned to England.

 When the girls grew up, Edith married Capt.
 Lennox.
 Lennox had a younger brother, Henry, who became infatuated with Margaret.
 She rejected his advances, and chose to move back to Helstone.
-Mr Hale, however, had begun to question his faith and the doctrines laid out in the Book of Common Prayer.
-When asked to renew his vows by the bishop, Mr Hale could not.
-Quitting his profession, Mr Hale moved his wife and daughter to Milton, in the north of England, where he took up work as a tutor.
+Mr. Hale, however, had begun to question his faith and the doctrines laid out in the Book of Common Prayer.
+When asked to renew his vows by the bishop, Mr. Hale could not.
+Quitting his profession, Mr. Hale moved his wife and daughter to Milton, in the north of England, where he took up work as a tutor.

-One of Mr Hale's pupils is a local mill owner, John Thornton.
+One of Mr. Hale's pupils is a local mill owner, John Thornton.
 Margaret takes an instant dislike to Thornton, seeing him as the embodiment of the harsh, working-class north.
-Margaret, feeling homesick, romanticizes the south.
-Mr Thornton, on the other hand, is immediately struck by Margaret.
+Margaret, feeling homesick, romanticizes the South.
+Mr. Thornton, on the other hand, is immediately struck by Margaret.
 "He did not understand who she was," when he first saw her, "as he caught the simple, straight, unabashed look, which showed that his being there was of no concern to the beautiful countenance, and called up no flush of surprise to the pale ivory of the complexion.
 He had heard that Mr. Hale had a daughter, but he had imagined that she was a little girl."
 Margaret eventually comes to feel at home in the north; she makes friends, including Bessy Higgins, a dying young woman.

 The workers in all of the mills around Milton are dissatisfied and strike.
-As the strikers grow desperate, a mob of workers comes to the Thornton's house, where Margaret is calling on Mrs Thornton, John's mother, and his sister Fanny.
+As the strikers grow desperate, a mob of workers comes to the Thornton's house, where Margaret is calling on Mrs. Thornton, John's mother, and his sister Fanny.
 Thornton goes out to speak to the rioters at Margaret's behest.
 Afraid that they will kill him, Margaret rushes out to Thornton.
 Margaret believes that no one would try to hurt a woman, and throws her arms around Thornton, to protect him.
 Margaret is mistaken, however.
 A rock is thrown from the crowd by a "group of lads", and Margaret is knocked out.